The images in these pages can be used to give an indication of the detail and size of image a child with a given visual acuity should be able to see.

 It is tiring and frustrating to work with images that are only just visible so we advise that children work with images that are at least twice their visual acuity.

-You may have visual acuity measures for the right eye and left eye separately (monocular) or together (binocular).
-Generally it is the eye with the best acuity (smallest number at the bottom of the fraction) or the binocular acuity that should be used to decide on suitable image sizes.
+You may have Visual Acuity measures for the right eye and left eye separately (monocular) or together (binocular).
+Generally it is the eye with the best acuity (smallest number at the bottom of the fraction if written in Snellen convention) or the binocular acuity that should be used to decide on suitable image sizes.

 To find out what size of image should be seen easily at different distances click on the visual acuity below which matches or approximates to the one you have been given.
 Picture and letter images are available.
 Choose the image that is most appropriate for the individual.